FaiZaman/Cryptocurrency-Mining-and-Design/README.md

 # The project

 Bitcoin is mined using Proof of Work and Proof of State.
+Some transactions on the blockchain are also inspected using blockcypher.
 The design of Ethereum contracts is also implemented.

 # Getting Started